-The implementation of the project will be monitored start to finish by the water committee.
-The water committee, comprised of several teachers, the second master (vice principal), the academic master, and the Peace Corps Volunteer, will be in charge of overseeing all material purchases, as well as regularly inspecting the work of the technician and organizing the unskilled labor.
+The implementation of the project will be monitored from start to finish by the water committee.
+The water committee, comprised of several teachers, the second master (vice-principal), the academic master, and the Peace Corps Volunteer, will be in charge of overseeing all material purchases, as well as regularly inspecting the work of the technician and organizing the unskilled labor.
 All work and materials will be obtained locally and be done by local technicians.
-This ensures that, should the need for repairs arise, the school will have access to all the necessary materials and skilled labor that it requires.
+This ensures that should the need for repairs arise, the school will have access to all the necessary materials and skilled labor that it requires.

 Purification treatment will mostly consist of avoiding contamination of relatively clean rainwater.
 The first heavy rain of the season each year will be used to flush the system.
 At that time the tank will be thoroughly cleaned, bleached, and then pumped dry, and only rains after the initial rainfall will be collected.
 The tank will be covered, and a pump will be used to further prevent contamination.

 This is a project conceived and organized by the community.
-It will provide immediate benefits related to health and hygiene, and tresult in training and empowerment for the community.
+It will provide immediate benefits related to health and hygiene, and result in training and empowerment for the community.

 Let Girls Learn

 This project will be implemented under the Let Girls Learn Program, and included under our Let Girls Learn Initiative – Worldwide.